ABOUT THE NONPROFIT PARTNERSHIP PROGRAM (NPP)

 NPP PROFESSIONAL DEVELOPMENT GRANTS

-Our Nonprofit Partnership Program is offering "Nonprofit Professional Development & Capacity Building" grants to our nonprofit partners in an effort to be more responsive to the ever changing needs of our communities.
-The grant cycle will open on March 1, 2019.
+Our Nonprofit Partnership Program is offering "Nonprofit Professional Development grants to our nonprofit partners in an effort to be more responsive to the ever changing needs of our communities.
+The grant cycle is open from March 1, 2019 thru October 4, 2019.

-These small competitive grants, up to a maximum of $2,500 each, will be awarded to NPP members that need financial support to pursue professional education, training and capacity-building opportunities.
-We believe that with increased professional development, organizations will have more tools with which to develop capacity and grow their programs and services.
+These are small, competitive grants up to a maximum of $2,500 each, only available to NPP members.
+Funding will be awarded to nonprofits that need financial support to pursue professional development and training opportunities.
+We believe that with increased skills and abilities, staff and leadership will have more tools with which to build capacity and deliver their programs and services.

-Funding is available to support and train organization leadership, board members and staff who are seeking professional instruction, certification, or knowledge (e.g., attend a class, workshop, seminar, or conference).
-Requests are limited to these specific focus areas: leadership and management, fundraising and development, marketing and visibility, and assessment and capacity building.
-Grant monies may be used for registration fees, training materials, travel expenses, and lodging.
-To help meet expenses associated with long-distance travel, overnight lodging at a multi-day conference, special meals, or related excursions, applicants are expected to use their own (or their organization’s) funds.
+Funding is available for those seeking professional instruction, certification, or knowledge (e.g., attend a class, workshop, seminar, or conference).
+Requests are limited to three specific focus areas: leadership and management, fundraising and development, and marketing and visibility.
+Grant monies may be used for registration fees, training materials, and travel expenses.
+Applicants are expected to use their own funds to help meet expenses associated with long-distance travel and overnight lodging at a multi-day conferences and seminars.

 Each request will be judged on its own merit.
 SCF will make an award decision and notify applicants of their funding status within 7 to 10 working days.
 For approved requests, the grant award check will be processed within two weeks from receipt of the request.
 Only NPP member organizations with a 501(c)(3) status are eligible to apply.
-Organizations interested in applying for funding should first read the eligibility and application instructions provided below, then complete and submit their grant application form.
+Organizations interested in applying for funding should first read the eligibility and application instructions provided below, then complete and submit the grant application form.

 HOW TO BECOME AN NPP MEMBER